dlxzeus777/expenses-chart-component/README.md

 ## Bonus:

 - My solution to the bonus challenge was 'bar.style.height = `${datas[index].amount / 10}rem`;' this.
 I took the amount data out of the JSON file divided it by 10 and gave the bars height the result.
+I used try and catch in my fetch because on github pages fetch doesn't work so I had to give them different heights.

 ## Difficulties:

-- I've had difficulties with giving the bar the price while also removing the previous price, but I managed to do it with a foreach in a foreach which isnt the most beautiful solution, but hey it works! :D
+- I've had difficulties with giving the bar the price while also removing the previous price, but I managed to do it with a foreach in a foreach which isnt the most beautiful solution, but hey it works!
+- I don't understand why fetch doesn't work on github pages

 ## Live site URL: